uw-waddellt15/didactic-garbanzo/proposal.md

 Briefly describe a problem that your team would like to solve.
 Describe at a high level a program that could solve that problem.
+We do not have enough practice problems that are unique and different from eachother for data structures on the CS400 exams.
+A program that could solve this problem would be a software that holds a large number of different questions and continues to give them randomly based on if your answers to the previous questions are correct or not.

 ## Questions to answer for Exercise #2